HTML And Front-end Architecture

 What is Front-End Architecture?

-Simple definition: Where files & assets go (how they're organized)
+Where files & assets go (how they're organized)

 Why Is It Important?

-"Easy" to write code.
-Hard to write maintainable code.
+Hard to write maintainable code

 This increases as: